dotnet/EntityFramework.Docs/entity-framework/core/modeling/value-conversions.md

 This allows DateTime values with different `Kind` flags to be mixed in the database.

 The problem with this approach is that the database no longer has recognizable `datetime` or `datetime2` columns.
 So instead it is common to always store UTC time (or, less commonly, always local time) and then either ignore the `Kind` flag or set it to the appropriate value using a value converter.
-For example, the converter below ensures that the `DateTime` value read from the database will have the <xref:System.DateTimeKind> `UTC` kind:
+For example, the converter below ensures that the `DateTime` value read from the database will have the <xref:System.DateTimeKind> `UTC`:

 <!--
                 modelBuilder.Entity<Post>()